LeonardoVal/capataz.js/docs/tutorial.md

 Last (but not least) jobs have to be scheduled in the server.
 Jobs may be scheduled one by one (by calling the server's `schedule` method), but then most (of all) jobs will be stored into memory at once.
 In order to avoid this we will use the server's `scheduleAll` method.
-Besides the `jobs` generator we defined previously, it takes a number and a callback functions.
+Besides the `jobs` generator we defined previously, it takes a number and a callback function.
 The number is the maximum amount of jobs that may be pending (and hence in memory) at any given moment.

 The callback function is called when a job gets scheduled to be performed and pending.
 The